zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 In addition to the `migration` generator, the `model`, `resource`, and `scaffold` generators will create migrations appropriate for adding a new model.
 This migration will already contain instructions for creating the relevant table.
-If you tell Rails what columns you want, then statements for adding these columns will also be created.
+If you tell Zoisite what columns you want, then statements for adding these columns will also be created.
 For example, running:

 ```bash